A Comparison of Security Guards and Security Cameras

 LiveView Technologies

-Sometimes it feels like robots, machines, and computers are taking over.
-I’ve seen I, Robot and the myriad of other Hollywood representations and they always portray it as a hostile takeover.
 In reality, computers are not really taking over nor do I believe that the computers will enslave the human race.
 But computers are developing at an unprecedented and astounding rate.
-Jobs that used to be done by hundreds of manual laborers are now done by computer and a team of software engineers.
-Computers have affected almost every aspect of our lives.
+Jobs that used to be done by hundreds of people are now completed by coders and computers.
+Computers affect almost every aspect of our lives.
 Our cars, fridges, vacuums, and even our door locks and thermometers are controlled with computers.
 Some of them are even “smart” enough to control themselves with minimal or no input from humans.
 Furthermore, all of these computers and devices connect wirelessly.

 Cameras and their accompanying VMS can also help with prosecutions and provide a clear chain of evidence.
 It is much easier to send evidentiary video to prosecutors now that everything is digital and wireless.